xcube-dev/xcube/docs/source/storeconv.md

 To work around some of the restrictions of point (2) above, a dataset MAY be presented by the opener as multiple "virtual" datasets with different parameter schemas.
-For instance, the hypothetical dataset described above MAY be offered as two datasets
-`envdata:sensor-a` (with a fixed *sensor_type* of A) and `envdata:sensor-b`,
-(with a fixed *sensor_type* of B), offering different sets of permitted variables.
+For instance, the hypothetical dataset described above MAY be offered not as a single dataset `envdata` but as two datasets `envdata:sensor-a` (with a fixed *sensor_type* of A) and `envdata:sensor-b`, (with a fixed *sensor_type* of B), offering different sets of permitted variables.

 Sometimes, the interdependencies between parameters are too complex to be fully represented by splitting datasets in this manner.
 In these cases: